mcpcpc/mcpcpc.github.io/_drafts/2021-01–08-plan9-post-install.md

 description: temp
 ---

-If you were following along with my [Installing 9front OS on a Linode VM]({% post_url 2021-01-04-linode-9front %}) guide, then you probably have a work install of 9front OS on a Linode virtual machine and are ready to take the next steps.
-In the following sections, I will attempt to walk you through some of the common post installation configuration steps.
+If you were following along with my previous [article]({% post_url 2021-01-04-linode-9front %}), then you probably have a work install of 9front OS on a Linode virtual machine and are ready to take the next steps.
+In the following sections, I will attempt to walk you through some of the common post-installation 9front configuration steps.

 ## Cpu and Auth Server Configuration